Information paradox and island of covariant black holes in LQG: Radiation entropy on a Fixed Spacetime Background

 Substituting the coordinates into it, we obtain

 So we get

 In the late–time limit, the entropy grows linearly in time,

-Consequently, the radiation entropy inevitably surpasses the eternal black hole’s area entropy $S_{\rm BH}=A/4$ in a finite time and never turns over.
-This reproduces, for Effective Metric~1, the eternal black hole version of the information paradox.
+Consequently, the radiation entropy inevitably surpasses the eternal black hole’s area entropy $2S_{\rm BH}$ in a finite time and never turns over.
+This reproduces, for LQG effective Metric~1 \eqref{solution1}, the eternal black hole version of the information paradox when taking Central Dogma assumption.
 In a fixed geometric background, LQG corrections enter the late time entropy only as an additive constant, and therefore do not affect the persistence of the paradox.
+Note that the discussion above is valid only when we have assumed that the Central Dogma holds.
+This is because the radiation entropy exceeding the area entropy does not, by itself, directly imply an information paradox for an eternal black hole.
+Some studies on LQG have suggested that the Central Dogma, together with the holographic principle on which it is based, may require modification \cite{Rovelli:1996ti,Ashtekar:1997yu}.
+For instance, in the late stage of black hole evaporation, the number of interior degrees of freedom may significantly exceed the bound implied by the area entropy, which can be distinguished by the internal observer \cite{Rovelli2025}.
+Also, as described at the end of the first paragraph of the Introduction, there exists a class of proposed resolutions to the black hole information paradox that do not satisfy the Central Dogma, yet are still able to realize unitary evolution to a certain extent ~\cite{Giddings:1992,Adler:2001,ChenOngYeom:2015,HaggardRovelli:2015,DeLorenzoPerez:2016,RovelliVidotto:2014,Ashtekar:2005cj,Callan:1992rs,Perez:2015,Perez:2017}.
+Within such modified frameworks, the radiation of an eternal black hole no longer manifests a sharp paradox associated with non-unitary evolution.